cotterman/DengueCode/README.md

     * this one is to be retired, as bitbucket is improper location for non-code items
 * https://bitbucket.org/cotterman/dengueDx-code
     * this one is active.
 As name implies, contains only code-related files
+        * shortened name used with git commands: dcode
     * synced to the following folders:
         * on my PC: /home/carolyn/Dengue_code (this is the E drive from Window's perspective)
         * on Amold: /srv/scratch/carolyn/dengue_mount/Dengue_code